cartercompbio/PSTP_bootcamp_2024/Day1_Using_HPC.md

 #### Installation
 - Execute the script: `bash Anaconda3-2024.02-1-Linux-x86_64.sh`
-- Follow the on-screen prompts to complete the installation.
+- Follow the on-screen prompts to install anaconda into an "anaconda3" folder in your local directory.
+-
+-

 ### Step 4: Job Submission
 - Example: Executing a "Hello World" Python script.